e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Two [warning streams](#g-warning-streams), scoped separately.** The *build* diagnostic stream is the one the build kinds ([Appendix C][sC]) ride: warnings there carry warning severity, render with the collection, and never trigger the throw.
-That stream's warning set is **currently empty** — the unconnected-output warning having been rejected as its sole candidate ([§6.1][s6-1], row 84) — and better an empty, trusted stream than a noisy one; a warnings-as-errors CI switch is addable, not built.
-The *runtime* status/log stream is a different channel and is not empty: it is per-occurrence, carried by the per-writer [diagnostic cells](#g-diagnostic-cell) ([§9.8][s9-8]) — which is where the rate limit lives, as a structural bound (a bounded ring plus per-kind suppressed counts, drained at frame top) rather than a policy layered over the stream, so "rate-limited wherever its source can repeat" holds of every kind below without any kind arranging it — and surfaced through the published [framework status](#g-framework-status) ([§9.2][s9-2]) alongside the [§8.7][s8-7] pacer diagnostics and the [§10.2][s10-2] liveness heartbeats, which ride in the same [cells](#g-cell) — never collected, since there is no collection to join.
+That stream's warning set is **currently empty**, the unconnected-output warning having been rejected as its sole candidate ([§6.1][s6-1], row 84).
+Better an empty, trusted stream than a noisy one; a warnings-as-errors CI switch is addable, not built.

+The *runtime* status/log stream is a different channel, and it is not empty.
+It is per-occurrence, carried by the per-writer [diagnostic cells](#g-diagnostic-cell) ([§9.8][s9-8]) — the single-writer ring each writer owns for diagnostics and heartbeat.
+The cells are where the rate limit lives, as a structural bound (a bounded ring plus per-kind suppressed counts, drained at frame top) rather than a policy layered over the stream.
+So "rate-limited wherever its source can repeat" holds of every kind below without any kind arranging it.
+The stream surfaces through the published [framework status](#g-framework-status) ([§9.2][s9-2]) alongside the [§8.7][s8-7] pacer diagnostics and the [§10.2][s10-2] liveness heartbeats, which ride in the same [cells](#g-cell).
+It is never collected, since there is no collection to join.
 Nothing in the argument (row 84) applies to it: that decision is about what the *build* warns on.

-A *service* warning (`TrimCommitEvents`, `TrimCommitResiduals` — [Appendix C][sC]) is neither stream: a synchronous per-call annotation, emitted once at a stopped-sim service call's return beside the value it returns, its payload duplicated as plain report fields — no carrier cell, no collection, no rate limit to arrange.
-The committed runtime warnings, in one place:
+A *service* warning (`TrimCommitEvents`, `TrimCommitResiduals` — [Appendix C][sC]) is neither stream.
+It is a synchronous per-call annotation, emitted once at a stopped-sim service call's return beside the value it returns, its payload duplicated as plain report fields.
+There is no carrier cell, no collection, no rate limit to arrange.
+The committed runtime warnings, in one
+place:

 - **[chattering](#g-chattering) / localization-budget exhaustion** ([§8.4][s8-4]) — a [localized](#g-localized) event
   whose bracketing budget runs out at a [boundary](#g-boundary);